 4.17.11.1 General

-This clause describes the procedures to establish binding between the Consumer and Producer.
+This clause describes the procedures to establish binding between the NF service consumer and producer.

 Direct Communication or Indirect Communication procedures may be used between the Consumer and Producer.
 In case of Indirect Communication, an SCP is located between the Consumer and Producer.

 4.17.11.2 Binding created as part of service response

-When the Consumer communicates with the Producer, the Producer may return a binding information to the Consumer.
-The Consumer stores the received binding information.
-Based on the received binding information the binding is established with a set of Producer instances, optionally in specific Location, or with the specific Producer instance.
+When the NF service consumer communicates with the NF service producer, the producer may return a binding indication to the consumer.
+The consumer stores the received binding indication and uses it for the subsequential requests concerning the data context.